 Before embarking on an academic career Jamie worked in different editorial positions at Attitude – Europe's leading gay culture magazine: Front Editor (2003-2005) Deputy Editor (2005-2008) and Senior Contributing Editor(2008–2014).

-He teaches on Magazines and on the Visual Cultures module.
+He teaches on Media and the Body.

 BA (Sussex) MA (University of East London) PhD (University of East London)